Prag8855/aab/content/guides/residence-permit.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

+These instructions are for Berlin only.
+Other immigration offices have different rules and wait times.

 ### 1. Prepare your application

 [Come to Berlin](/guides/visit-berlin#how-to-travel-to-berlin) and start preparing your residence permit application.